malekelkssas/REMWaste-Task/README.md

 }
 ```

-Note: In a production environment, the service would typically be more generalized with parameters for postcode and area, but since this application/task only uses a single endpoint with fixed parameters, the implementation is kept simple.
+Note: In a real-world scenario, the service would typically be more generalized with parameters for postcode and area, but since this task only uses a single endpoint with fixed parameters, the implementation is kept simple.

+### Potential Enhancements

+#### Data Loading and Pagination
+For larger datasets, this page could be enhanced with pagination or infinite scroll to improve user experience.
+This would involve:

+1. **API Support**: The backend would need to support pagination parameters (e.g., `page`, `limit`, `offset`)
+2. **Data Chunking**: Loading data in smaller chunks to improve initial load time
+3. **Infinite Scroll**: Implementing infinite scroll for a smoother user experience
+4. **Virtualization**: Using virtual lists for better performance with large datasets

+Since the current API doesn't support pagination and the dataset is relatively small for this task, these optimizations are not implemented.
+These features would be valuable additions for handling larger datasets in the future.

 ### Data Types
 Through careful analysis of the API response data, I've defined comprehensive TypeScript types to ensure type safety and better development experience.
 The main skip item type is defined as: